d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Intuitively, we might conjecture that if one layer has variable activations that are 100 times that of another layer, this might necessitate compensatory adjustments in the learning rates.
-Adaptive solvers such as AdaGrad :cite:`Duchi.Hazan.Singer.2011`, Adam :cite:`Kingma.Ba.2014` or Yogi :cite:`Zaheer.Reddi.Sachan.ea.2018` aim to address this from the viewpoint of optimization.
+Adaptive solvers such as AdaGrad :cite:`Duchi.Hazan.Singer.2011`, Adam :cite:`Kingma.Ba.2014`, and Yogi :cite:`Zaheer.Reddi.Sachan.ea.2018` aim to address this from the viewpoint of optimization.
 The alternative is to prevent the problem from occurring, simply by adaptive normalization.

 Third, deeper networks are complex and tend to be more easily capable of overfitting.
 This means that regularization becomes more critical.
 A common technique for regularization is noise injection.
 This has been known for a long time, e.g., with regard to noise injection for the inputs :cite:`Bishop.1995`.
 It also forms the basis of dropout :numref:`sec_dropout`.
-As it turns out, quite serendipitously, batch normalization conveys all three benefits: preprocessing, numerical stability and regularization.
+As it turns out, quite serendipitously, batch normalization conveys all three benefits: preprocessing, numerical stability, and regularization.

 Batch normalization is applied to individual layers, or optionally, to all of them:
 In each training iteration,